Carlow students win top prizes in nationwide art competition

 Three Carlow students have won top prizes in this year’s 68th Texaco Children’s Art Competition.

-They were: Oisín Ó hAonghusa (6), from Gaelscoil Eoghan Uí Thuairisc, Ceatharlach; and John Dowling (8) and Callum Champan (8), both pupils at Ard Na Gréine Art Studio, Rathoe.
+They were: Oisín Ó hAonghusa (6), from Gaelscoil Eoghan Uí Thuairisc, Ceatharlach; and John Dowling (8) and Callum Chapman (8), both pupils at Ard Na Gréine Art Studio, Rathoe.

 All were winners of Special Merit Awards for artworks that Final Adjudicator, Professor Gary Granville said “displayed high levels of skill and creativity.”